The Universal Declaration of Human Rights

-UNESCO’s Nairobi Recommendation (http://portal NULL.unesco NULL.org/en/ev NULL.php-URL_ID=13089&URL_DO=DO_TOPIC&URL_SECTION=201 NULL.html) of 1976 gives individual states as well as actors in the field a concrete set of norms regarding translators’ legal position, remuneration, contracts, social and fiscal situation, and training and working conditions, the key principle being that translators should be afforded the same protection afforded to writers.
-This Recommendation is not binding in the legal sense, but the mere fact that it has been adopted by the General Conference entails obligations (http://portal NULL.unesco NULL.org/en/ev NULL.php-URL_ID=23772&URL_DO=DO_TOPIC&URL_SECTION=201 NULL.html#3) even for those member states that neither voted for it nor approved it.
+UNESCO’s Nairobi Recommendation (https://www NULL.unesco NULL.org/en/legal-affairs/recommendation-legal-protection-translators-and-translations-and-practical-means-improve-status) of 1976 gives individual states as well as actors in the field a concrete set of norms regarding translators’ legal position, remuneration, contracts, social and fiscal situation, and training and working conditions, the key principle being that translators should be afforded the same protection afforded to writers.
+This Recommendation is not binding in the legal sense, but the mere fact that it has been adopted by the General Conference entails obligations even for those member states that neither voted for it nor approved it.
 It provides a strong legal and moral framework for national organizations defending translators’ rights. [pdf]

 Quoting from translations